ngageoint/sarpy/README.md

 end-of-life are unlikely to be considered.

 Information regarding any discovered bugs would be greatly appreciated, so please feel free to create a GitHub issue.
-If more appropriate, contact wade.c.schwartzkopf@nga.mil.
+If more appropriate, contact richard.m.naething@nga.mil.

 Integration Branches
 --------------------